esphome/esphome-docs/custom/custom_component.rst

   must equal the number of items in the ``return`` statement of the ``lambda``.
 This is useful if you need to give an ``id`` to the component you created.

-See also :apiclass:`Component`.
+See also :ghsources:`Component <esphome/core/component.h>`.

 Native API Custom Component
 ---------------------------

-If you want to communicate directly with Home Assistant via the :doc:`native API </components/api>` you can use the :apiclass:`CustomAPIDevice` class to declare services that can be executed from Home Assistant, as well as starting services in Home Assistant.
+If you want to communicate directly with Home Assistant via the :doc:`native API </components/api>` you can use the :ghsources:`CustomAPIDevice <esphome/components/api/custom_api_device.h>` class to declare services that can be executed from
+Home Assistant, as well as starting services in Home Assistant.

 .. code-block:: cpp